John Page (Virginia politician): Personal life

 In 1765, Page married Frances Burwell, daughter of Col. Robert "Robin" Burwell.
-Together, Frances and John were the parents of twelve children, though only seven lived to adulthood: Mann (1766–1813), Robert (1770-?), Sally (1771-?), Alice (1775-?), Frances (1777-?), Francis (1781-?), and Judith (1783-?).
+Together, Frances and John were the parents of twelve children, though only seven lived to adulthood: Mann (1766–1813), Robert (b.
+1770), Sally (b.
+1771), Alice (b.
+1775), Frances (b.
+1777), Francis (b.
+1781), and Judith (b.
+1783).
 Of the seven who survived to adulthood, five married children of Gov. Thomas Nelson, thereby forging a significant alliance between the Page and Nelson families; there was also Burwell blood on both sides, the Burwells by these marriages becoming close relatives of the Page and Nelson families for at least three generations.

 After the death of his first wife in 1784, Page remarried, this time to early American poet Margaret Lowther Page, who hosted a literary salon at the Rosewell Plantation.
 Page, himself also a poet, wrote several poems about national political issues, including Shays' Rebellion and the Virginia Religious Disestablishment Act (Virginia Statute for Religious Freedom).
 He and Margaret were parents to eight children.
-However, only three lived to see adulthood: Margaret (1790-?), Barbara(1795-?), and Lucy (1807-?).
+However, only three lived to see adulthood: Margaret (b.
+1790), Barbara (b.
+1795), and Lucy (b.
+1807).
 Page's niece by marriage, Judith Lomax, was also a poet.

 Page died in Richmond, Virginia, on October 11, 1808.
 He was interred in St. John's Churchyard in Richmond.